gravitee-io/gravitee-platform-docs/docs/am/getting-started/tutorial-quick-start/log-in-to-am-management-ui.md

 Here you can configure several aspects of your organization such as :

-* AM Management UI access : how to log in to the console.
+* AM Management Console access : how to log in to the console.
 * [Administrative roles](https://docs.gravitee.io/am/current/am\_adminguide\_roles\_and\_permissions.html): register new administrative users and manage their roles.
 * Deployment configuration: set up entrypoints and sharding tags for your AM gateway.